Nakul21/vendor-management-sytem/vendor_mgmt_sys/README.md

 ### ENDPOINTS

+### NOTE: - All the endpoints other than vendor_profile/api/generate-token/ will require token for their execution

 - **POST - vendor_profile/api/vendors/:** Create a new vendor.
 - **GET - vendor_profile/api/vendors/list:** List all vendors.
 - **GET - vendor_profile/api/fetch_vendor_info:** Fetch specific vendor info